-- Submit your concern via KPMG's online and secure reporting channel - · Send an email to: varsling@kpmg.no - Write to KPMG v/Gransking og Compliance, Postboks 7000 Majorstuen, N-0306 Oslo - Call KPMG's hotline \47 406 39 400.
+- 1. Submit your concern via KPMG's online and secure reporting channel - 2.
+Send an email to: varsling@kpmg.no - 3.
+Write to KPMG v/Gransking og Compliance, Postboks 7000 Majorstuen, N-0306 Oslo - 4.
+Call KPMG's hotline 47 406 39 400.
 Opening hours for the telephone line are Monday-Friday at 09:00-15:30h.
 The caller's telephone number will not be visible to the responder from KPMG

-Training and employee development: To succeed with the enablement of emission free mobility and electric mobility revolution we need to make sure that our people are skilled with the correct competence by focusing on training and competence development.
+Training and employee development: To succeed with the enablement of emission free mobility and electric mobility revolution we need to make sure our people are skilled with the correct competence by focusing on training and competence development.
 To create a dedicated team committed to personal and professional growth, we perform training and employee development on a regular basis.

-In 2022 we have implemented learning platform with primarily focus on compliance, health, safety, and security as well as data protection topics.
-We aim to integrate further topics such as diversity, equality, and sustainability among others.
-In addition, we ask key external partners such as electricians to comply with our requirements.
+In 2023 we improved our internal learning platform covering diverse topics such as compliance, health, safety, and security as well as data protection topics to diversity, equality, and sustainability among others.